 Unfortunately, the rest of the world does not always operate on the same principles.
 There are others out there who will lie, cheat, and steal to get what they want.
 When that happens, we will list them here to warn our fellow blogging friends about their unscrupulous behavior and to let them know that these individuals do not honor their word.

 I hate that there is even a need for a Black List of people not to do business with, but if you live in the real world you realize that not everyone holds themselves accountable for their actions and dealings with others as you may.
-The individuals listed below have not honored their word with Life in a House after repeated contact and chances to make the situation right.
+The individuals listed below have not honored their word with Life in a House after repeated contact and chances to make the situation right or have been so outspoken with regards to their hatred towards another race, religion, sexual orientation or nationality that we felt the need to warn others.

 Teri Hardy Hatland